yevheniyc/Autodidact/1i_AWS_ET_Lynda/README.md

 #####Design for Failure

 - Avoid single points of failure (2 web servers -> 1 database server) - using Relational Database Service (RDS)

+#####Implement Elasticity - ability to scale cloud resource up/down/in/out

+- Scale on regular bases: daily/monthly/weekly - highly predictable traffic
+- Just when expecting event to happend: due to some events
+- Setup monitoring infrastructure (i.e. CPU utilization, or Network IO) - based on this info scale appropriately/automatically

+- Automate your deployment process
+- insure that initial system configuration and how you guild your applications are streamlined to accomodate scalling
+- Bootstrapping instances
+    - refers to creating a self-sustaining start-up process that can run on its own and in the context of AWS
+    - tipically involves the process neeed to get your application up and running on an EC2 instance

+#####Loose Coupling

+- Minimize dependencies between components
+- Example infrastructure: several web servers, app servers and a database server

+- Tightly-coupled components